Janice Harayda

 Janice Harayda (born July 31, 1949) is an American author, newspaper writer, and book reviewer.
 She has worked for multiple magazines and has taught in colleges.
 Her writing includes five books and a blog with book reviews.

 Personal life and career

 Harayda was born on July 31, 1949, in New Brunswick, New Jersey, to John and Marel Harayda.
 She attended the University of New Hampshire and received a cum laude Bachelor of Arts degree.
 Harayda enjoys listening to opera, watching theater, doing ballet, traveling, and dancing.

-She said that her Episcopal faith is the most important thing in her life.
+In 1974, Harayda was responsible for starting an all-woman church service at Park Avenue Methodist Church in New York City.
+She once said that her Episcopal faith is the most important thing in her life.